Building a binary tree problem¶

 - The first element 3 in the pre-order traversal is the value of the root node.

-- Find the index of the root node 3 in
+- Find the index of the root node 3 in the

 inorder

-, and use this index to divideinorder
+sequence, and use this index to splitinorder

 into[ 9 | 3 | 1 2 7 ]